Kazemachi Roman: Reception and legacy

 Together with their self-titled debut album, Happy End's Kazemachi Roman marked an important turning point in Japanese music history, as it sparked what would be known as the "Japanese-language rock controversy" (日本語ロック論争, Nihongo Rokku Ronsō).
 There were highly publicized debates held between prominent figures in the Japanese rock industry, most notably the members of Happy End and Yuya Uchida, regarding whether rock music sung entirely in Japanese was sustainable.
 Previously, almost all popular rock music in Japan was sung in English.
-The success of Happy End's first two albums proved the sustainability of Japanese-language rock.
+The success of Happy End's first two albums proved the sustainability of Japanese-language rock..

-AllMusic's Jesse Jarnow described "Sorairo no Crayon" and "Kaze wo Atsumete" as "decent country rockers" that could stand with any contemporary "west coast psych-twang LP" and "Hanaichimone" as one of the album's "slick and sleek organ-driven pop tunes".
+AllMusic's Jesse Jarnow described "Sorairo no Crayon" and "Kaze wo Atsumete" as "decent country rockers" that could stand with any contemporary "west coast psych-twang LP" and "Hana Ichi Monme" as one of the album's "slick and sleek organ-driven pop tunes".
 He noted the album also includes a "hint" of guitar jamming on tracks such as the six-minute "Taifū".
 Yo La Tengo bassist James McNew included Kazemachi Roman on a 2023 list of his nine favorite albums.
 Calling it "California folk-rock filtered through Tokyo, streamlined and, well, perfected", he also noted the sweet melancholic and nostalgic songs with their "aching, vulnerable harmonies."
+Kenichi Aono of Mikiki described Matsumoto's lyrics for the album as being based on the drummer's memories of the Aoyama, Shibuya and Azabu districts, where he spent his childhood, and as evoking vivid imagery of a fictional city named "Kazemachi" in the minds of listeners.

 In September 2007, Rolling Stone Japan ranked Kazemachi Roman No.1 on its list of the "100 Greatest Japanese Rock Albums of All Time".
 It was named number 15 on Bounces 2009 list of 54 Standard Japanese Rock Albums.
 In 2016, the album topped the list of 30 Best Japanese Albums of All Time published by beehype magazine.

 "Aiueo" was covered by Pizzicato Five as the final track on their last album, 2001's Çà et là du Japon.

 Two songs from Kazemachi Roman were used in American films which had Brian Reitzell acting as music supervisor.
 In 2003, "Kaze wo Atsumete" was featured in Lost in Translation as well as on its soundtrack.
 In 2008, "Haikara Hakuchi" was featured in The Brothers Bloom.

 British band Yuck covered "Natsu Nandesu" for the Japanese edition of their 2011 self-titled album.

 "Sorairo no Crayon" was covered by thrash metal band Outrage for their 2015 album Genesis I.

 "Hana Ichi Monme" was covered by Rolly for his 2015 cover album Rolly's Rock Circus.

 "Kaze wo Atsumete" was covered by Mayu, Manaka and Asahi from Little Glee Monster for the 2021 Takashi Matsumoto tribute album Take Me to Kazemachi!.